wasp-lang/wasp/web/docs/advanced/jobs.md

 In most web apps, users send requests to the server and receive responses with some data.
 When the server responds quickly, the app feels responsive and smooth.

-What if the server needs extra time to complete some tasks before responding to the request?
+What if the server needs extra time to fully process the request?
 This might mean sending an email or making a slow HTTP request to an external API.
-Then, it's best to perform these tasks in the background to spare the user from waiting.
+In that case, it's a good idea to respond to the user as soon as possible and do the remaining work in the background.

 Wasp supports background jobs that can help you with this:
   - Jobs persist between server restarts,